mhanberg/blog/_posts/2024-06-19-pet-peeves.md

 tags: [social]
 ---

+> [!note] btw
+>
+> I update this periodically as I find new things things that bother me.

 > **noun** _informal_
 >
 > **something that a particular person finds especially annoying:** _one of my biggest pet peeves is poor customer service._

 Here's a list of minor things I find irritating.
-I'll attempt to keep this page updated as more irritating things inevitably cross my path.

 - Calling software "dead" or "abandoned"
 - Complaining about too many choices, especially when C=2